MicrosoftDocs/azure-devops-docs/docs/organizations/security/data-location.md

 ### Profile data

-Azure DevOps stores information that's global in nature, such as user identities and profile information, as follows:
+Azure DevOps stores information that's global in nature, such as user identities and profile data, as follows:

-- For US-based users, profile data is in the US datacenter.
+- For US-based users: in the US datacenter
-- For EU-based users, profile data is in the EU datacenter.
+- For EU-based users: in the EU datacenter
-- For UK-based users, profile data is in the UK datacenter.
+- For UK-based users: in the UK datacenter
-- For users from all other countries and regions, profile data is in the US datacenter.
+- For users from all other countries and regions: in the US datacenter

 ### Token data

-Azure DevOps considers token information, such as personal access tokens and Secure Shell (SSH) keys, to be global in nature.
-The service stores this information in a US datacenter.
+Azure DevOps stores token data, such as personal access tokens and Secure Shell (SSH) keys, in a US datacenter.

 ## Allowlist data for tenant policies